bparanj/crystal/electronics/book/ideal-component.md

 ## Ideal Power Source

-From the TRIZ perspective, an ideal power source would embody the principle of *Ideality*, providing the necessary energy with maximum efficiency and minimal negative effects, resource consumption, or complexity.
+From the TRIZ perspective, an ideal power source would embody the principle of Ideality, providing the necessary energy with maximum efficiency and minimal negative effects, resource consumption, or complexity.

 For a power source, the key considerations are: